sarahciston/codingcare/posts/0critintro.md

 In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

 **These are always-already cooperative systems.
 Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
-TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
+TERM: *Deep Interdisciplinarity* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
 The approach of constantly shifting lenses and destabilizing and viewing as spectra.
 Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
 Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
 But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?